cortex-js/cortexjs.io/docs/compute-engine/97-reference-strings.md

 such as text color and size or other typographic variations, a tooltip or a hyperlink data to link to a web page.

+While annotated expression can be applied to string, they can also be used to annotate mathematical expressions, such as variables, operators, or functions, to provide additional context or visual emphasis.

 For example, an annotated expression can be used to highlight a specific part of a mathematical expression: